Little Nightingale the Crier: Syria

 In a Syrian variant from Tur Abdin, collected by Eugen Prym and Albert Socin, Ssa'îd, the king of grasshoppers, has three wives, but no children yet.
 The third wife, also the youngest, gives birth to a boy and a girl, who are replaced for cats and thrown in the water.
 They are rescued by a fisherman and his wife, and whenever they are bathed, gold and silver appear in the bathwater.
 One day, when the brother is insulted for not knowing his true parentage, he leaves his adoptive parents with his sister.
 They then move to a hut near the king's residence, which they demolish and build a palace.
 The brother is the one to reveal the whole truth to his father, the king.

-In a Syrian tale collected by Uwe Kuhr with the title Die drei Schwestern ("The Three Sisters"), one night, three sisters confess their innermost desires: the eldest wants to marry the king's cook to eat the best dishes; the middle one the king's pastrymaker to eat the finest sweets; and the youngest the king himself, for she wants to bear him a brave and clever son.
+In a Syrian tale collected by Uwe Kuhr with the title Die drei Schwestern ("The Three Sisters"), one night, three sisters confess their innermost desires: the eldest wants to marry the king's cook to eat the best dishes; the middle one the king's pastry maker to eat the finest sweets; and the youngest the king himself, for she wants to bear him a brave and clever son.
 The king overhears their talk and summons them the next morning to his palace.
 The king marries the youngest, to the sisters' jealousy.
 When their sister gives birth to twins, a boy and a girl, they cast the children in a box in the river and tell the king the babies were stillborn.
 The box is saved by a childless sheik, who adopts the twins and names them Jamil (the boy) and Jamila (the girl).
 Years later, when the sheik dies, their jealous aunts send them for the silver water, the golden tree and the truth-telling peacock, located in the Mountain of Wonders.